3-hydroxybenzoate 6-monooxygenase

-The 4 substrates of this enzyme are 3-hydroxybenzoate, NADH, H^{+}, and O_{2}, whereas its 3 products are 2,5-dihydroxybenzoate, NAD^{+}, and H_{2}O.
+The four substrates of this enzyme are 3-hydroxybenzoic acid, reduced nicotinamide adenine dinucleotide (NADH), oxygen and a proton.
+Its products are gentisic acid, oxidised NAD^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is 3-hydroxybenzoate,NADH:oxygen oxidoreductase (6-hydroxylating).
 Other names in common use include 3-hydroxybenzoate 6-hydroxylase, m-hydroxybenzoate 6-hydroxylase, and 3-hydroxybenzoic acid-6-hydroxylase.
-This enzyme participates in benzoate degradation via hydroxylation.
-It employs one cofactor, FAD.
+It participates in benzoate degradation via hydroxylation and uses flavin adenine dinucleotide as a cofactor.